325c Action Taken PN 01/04/2013

 dates of the actions are the dates specified.

-Granted on January 7, 2013, subject to conditions, application 325 (c) permit by MBM Radio Del Rio LLC, to deliver programs to Mexican
+Granted on January 7, 2013, subject to conditions, application 325 (c) permit by Entravision Communications Corporation to deliver

 Grant of this permit is conditioned upon the Mexican stations operation in full compliance with applicable treaties and related provisions